centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 **Sure there are more exist** including libraries like [ZeroMQ](https://zeromq.org/) or [nanomsg](https://nanomsg.org/).

 Below I'll try to consider these solutions for the task of making scalable WebSocket server facing many user connections from Internet.
 A short analysis below can be a bit biased, but I believe thoughts are reasonable enough.
+I did not found enough information on the internet about scaling WebSocket beyond a single server process, so I'll try to fill the gap a little.

+In some posts on the internet about scaling WebSocket I saw advices to use RabbitMQ for PUB/SUB stuff.
 If I were you I won't go with RabbitMQ for this task.
 This is a great messaging server, but it does not like a high rate of queue bind and unbind type of load.
 It will work, but you will need to use a lot of server resources for not so big number of clients (having a personal topic per client is a very common thing, now imagine having millions of queues inside RabbitMQ).

 Kafka and Pulsar are great solutions, but not for this task I believe.
 The problem is again in dynamic ephemeral nature of our topics.
 Kafka also likes a more stable configuration of its topics.
 Keeping messages on disk can be an overkill for real-time messaging task.
 Also your consumers on Kafka server should pull from thousands of different topics, not sure how well it performs, but my thoughts at moment - this should not perform very well.
 Here is [a post from Trello](https://tech.trello.com/why-we-chose-kafka/) where they moved from RabbitMQ to Kafka for similar real-time messaging task and got about 5x resource usage improvements.